paga8521/Chen_Alvey_Garner_CSCI2270_FinalProject/README.md

 of the movie inventory, a struct for each movie data structure, and public methods to add movies, change regions, and others.
 They could be songs - like guess the lyrics, or stories where you answer trivia questoins about the story.

+Patrick: My idea was to build off of one of the past assignments, specifically the binary tree movie project.
+My idea was to create a library of songs or movies, and to have separate functions that would build the binary tree in different fashions, changing the way in which the movies or songs were organized.
+For example, they could be organized by genre and then alphabetically within each genre.
+Each movie node would also include a "display similar movies" which would randomly select 5 movies with the same genre and list them as suggestions.

+Final decision:

+We decided to build on Jinhong's idea of implementing a graph with extra functions.
+We have also added the option to add in services in each city.
+These services list a name and a cost, such as 'gas' for $'20'.
+This helps the user "plan a road trip" based on which services are in which city.